 The computer (ECU) in your car/truck is constantly and precisely measuring and monitoring fuel/air mixture in the engine to give you the best efficiency and power.
 On a pellet grill/smoker, a PID temperature controller is constantly looking at the internal temperature of your grill and comparing it to your set temperature.
 A PID temperature controller will then precisely adjust the pellet feed auger and fan speed/run-time (fuel/air mixture) to get the grill up to the set temperature and hold it there within a 5-degree range.
 Brilliant!
 However, very accurate temperature control can come at the cost of smoke production.
 After all, smoke is produced by inefficient combustion.
 In other words, when the fuel/air mixture is not perfectly balanced.

-The ProSmoke mode on the Grilla Grills Alpha control panel as the video above shows deliberately creates a swing in the feed rate of pellets into the firepot.
+The ProSmoke mode on the Grilla Grills Alpha Connect control panel as the video above shows deliberately creates a swing in the feed rate of pellets into the firepot.
 This imbalance in the fuel/air mixture create smokes, but in doing so the temperature will swing roughly 25 degrees from the set temperature.
-Now depending on what your cooking and how smoky you want your food to actually taste with the Alpha controller you can easily and quickly jump between the Pro and Alpha smoke modes.
-In other words, you can quickly change between increased smoke production and more precise temperature control.
+Now depending on what your cooking and how smoky you want your food to actually taste with the Alpha Connect controller you can easily and quickly jump between the Pro and Alpha smoke modes on the control panel or with your phone via the App.
+In other words, you can quickly change between increased smoke production or more precise temperature control.

 Grilla Grills Owner Reviews